Bebeto: International career

 For Brazil, Bebeto scored 39 goals in 75 caps after making his debut in 1985.
 He played in three World Cups: 1990, 1994, and 1998.
 In 1994, he was one of the best players of the tournament, scoring three goals and providing two assists for the eventual champions, and then repeated the feat four years later as Brazil finished second to hosts France.

 During the 1994 World Cup, Bebeto formed a formidable partnership with Romário, after they succeeded in putting their personal differences aside.
 Bebeto and Romário were fierce rivals in the Spanish League.
 Bebeto led the Spanish first division with 29 goals in 1992–93 and Romário led it with 30 goals in 1993–94.
 It was Romário who gave Bebeto the nickname Chorao, or Crybaby, for his habit of pouting to referees.
 It was also Romário who called a news conference before the World Cup to announce that he would not sit next to Bebeto on the team's flight to the United States.
 Today, however, Bebeto and Romario are friends, with Bebeto claiming that they talk often.
 In an interview in 2018, Bebeto praised his partnership with Romario: "I played with Romario only in the national team.
 We played only one game together at Flamengo before he left for Europe.
 Do you know that Brazil have never lost a game when Bebeto and Romario played together?
 Not a single game!
 Besides, every time we played together at least one of us scored."

 Bebeto became a household name for his goal celebration in the 1994 World Cup in the United States.
-His wife had delivered their third child just days before a quarter-final match against the Netherlands in the scorching heat of Dallas.
+His wife had delivered their third child two days before a quarter-final match against the Netherlands in the scorching heat of Dallas.
 After scoring, Bebeto ran to the sideline, brought his arms together and began rocking an imaginary baby.
 Teammates Romário and Mazinho quickly joined in.
 That child, a boy who was named Mattheus, started his football career with the youth side of Brazilian club Flamengo.

 He won a silver medal for Brazil in the 1988 Summer Olympics.
 He was later chosen to be an over-23 player at the 1996 Summer Olympics, scoring a hat-trick in the Bronze medal match against Portugal.

 On 8 December 2012 a friendly match was played by Brazil Masters vs IFA All Stars at Salt Lake Stadium, Kolkata, India.
 Bebeto scored a goal for Brazil Masters as they defeated All Stars by 3–1.